StabbyCutyou/instructor/README.md

 # Instructor
 [![GoDoc](http://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](http://godoc.org/github.com/StabbyCutyou/instructor)

-The world's crappiest joke of a "REPL" for golang based applications
+It's like `rails c` for go applications, except not nearly as good

 # What is it?

-It's a way to build a sidecar binary that you can configure with database access, for example, and create a "REPL" that lets you interact with data, inspecting structs, and calling basic functions / properties on them.
+It's a way to build a sidecar binary that you can configure with access to objects in your applications or services.
+This includes loading data from a database or another remote location, and invoking methods and properties on those objects interactively.

 If what you want to is to glue together a little bootstrap code, so you can hop into a REPL-like environment and inspect data in your go app via structs, methods, and properties, Instructor might be for you.

+# What isn't it?

+It's not a full fledged go environment - there are many things you cannot do.
+Even basic things, like declaring new instances in a "normal" way, or basic addition, or even declaring pointers!

+While all that sounds limiting, and it is, there are ways to use Instructor and account for those issues as well, albeit with some upfront work via configuration.

+Additionally, as I encounter more use cases, I focus on them for development.
+So the list of features it doesn't support is essentially the set of features that weren't immediately pressing while developing it

-# Wait, this isn't actually a REPL
+# Wait, so this isn't actually a REPL?

 Nah, it isn't.

-It's more of a sidecar utility you can bolt on to an existing application, and use to do some basic interactions with your applications data in a REPL-like environment.
+It's more of a sidecar utility you can bolt on to an existing application, and use to do some basic interactions with your applications data in an interactive environment.

+Kind of like a REPL.
+But I actually called Instructor that, i'd be rightfully torn to pieces.

 # Yea, but how fast is it?
 I'm *very* particular about code that doesn't perform well

 Well, that's a real shame.
 Cus this isn't meant to be fast.
-It certainly isn't "slow", but the code right now is a proof of concept and is likely to change and be unstable.
-It's also not my current focus to be super performant, but rather to refine the approach and add features.
+It certainly isn't "slow", but the code is likely to change wildly at any time, so until I'm happy with an approach, my intention is to focus more on features, and move to any performance issues once the internals are stable.

-Instructor makes heavy use of `interface{}` and the `reflect` package, so there will always be some performance hit in general for the things it's doing.
+Instructor makes heavy use of `interface{}` and the `reflect` package, so there will generally be some unavoidable performance hit at scale for the things it does.

-I'm not against performance improvements, they just aren't my focus at the moment.
+But ideally, the primary use case of someone looking to use Instructor is for convenience, not performance.

 # Wow, looking at the code, it is clear you have no idea how to write an interpreter

 I sure don't!
 Part of the fun was trying to make it work.

-# Why didn't you...
+# Why not use yacc / bison / etc?

-See previous answer
+It's more fun to learn this way

 # Any roadmap?
 * Lots of code cleanup and improvements
 * Find a better solution than my hackneyed "find" method for seeding objects into the environment.
 Ideally, you could just "make"/"do" whatever you want, but that's pie in the sky stuff.
 * Variable substitution when calling methods
 * Array/Slice indexing
+* Setting Properties on objects

 # How do I integrate it into my app?